ARMmbed/mbed-client/README.md

                                      sizeof(STATIC_VALUE)-1);
 ```

-In a Dynamic resource, the value is expected to change and everytime the server requests a GET operation, the value is fetched from setter APIs.

-For example, you can create a custom dynamic resource as follows:
+And here is an example of creating a custom dynamic Resource:

 ```
 #include "mbed-client/m2mobject.h"